FeedMapping/Schema/README.md

 ----------------------+-----+                                                ---
 ```

 See that this configuration showing a kind of turbulences which leads to a gap in the central of metatron where the replication is initiated there.
-The basic algorithm would take thr mechanism of DNA generation from RNA.
+The basic algorithm would take the mechanism of DNA generation from RNA.

 <img width=100% src=https://user-images.githubusercontent.com/36441664/100724943-01cb3c80-33f6-11eb-8564-c5a9ced2b668.png>

 By the configuration above then on the upper scheme the central of metatron will turn to seven (7) circles.
 So combine it with the other 12 circles they will forms as the 19 out of _True Prime Pairs_.
+Thus that is the actual meaning of _[eQ19](https://github.com/eq19)_.

 ## 6th Step: Q(29, 19)